LambdaSven/Advent-of-Code/README.md

 __Part 1__

 This was a really easy problem.
-Simply seperate out the digits and do some basic logic
+Simply seperate out the digits (with `/` and `%`) and do the some basic logic.

 __Part 2__